List of tennis stadiums by capacity: Current tennis stadiums

-ATP/WTA/Grandslam tour tennis venues
+ATP/WTA/Grand Slam tour tennis venues

 Davis Cup and Federation Cup venues

 Below is a list of, arenas, stadiums, and courts that have held a World Group match in either the Davis Cup or the Fed Cup (including world group playoffs), but that have not appeared on either the ATP or WTA tours.

 Former tennis venues

-This is list of stadiums that no longer host regular professional tennis tournaments in the men's or women's tour (ATP/WTA), but have done so in the past.
+This is a list of stadiums that no longer host regular professional tennis tournaments in the men's or women's tour (ATP/WTA), but have done so in the past.